 Mind on Your Body, Body on Your Mind: Adaptive Yoga

 Tirumalai Krishnamacharya, noted yoga scholar and father of modern yoga, famously said, "If you can breathe, you can do yoga."
 This notion has helped guide the emergence of Adaptive Yoga courses nationwide because the most vital piece of Adaptive Athletics equipment is... you.

-Regardless of your ability -- one of the most sought-after Adaptive Yoga teachers has been paraplegic for the last 34 years -- there is a place for you in Adaptive Yoga.
-Whether simply experiencing the majesty of ujjayi (victorious) breathing from your wheelchair or the freedom of chakrasana (wheel pose), yogis are quick to point out: there is no perfect pose, only what's perfect for you.
-However, this flexibility (pun intended) within yoga practice opens the door to aids, such as foam blocks, that support those new to a posture, or help deepen the experience of the posture with a teacher's help.
+One of the most sought-after Adaptive Yoga teachers has been paraplegic for the last 34 years.
+Regardless of your ability there is a place for you in Adaptive Yoga.
+Whether simply experiencing the majesty of ujjayi (victorious) breathing from your wheelchair or the freedom of chakrasana (wheel pose), yogis are quick to point out that there is no perfect pose, only what's perfect for you.
+This flexibility (pun intended) within yoga practice opens the door to aids, such as foam blocks that support those new to a posture or help deepen the experience of the posture with a teacher's help.

 Hobbling down the path to recovery, I've used my fair share of adaptive tools to adjust to new gym routines, physical therapy and Ashtanga Yoga.
-These aids have helped me cope with impaired mobility and the psychological impact it has on well-being.
-Although Adaptive Athletic equipment has become more advanced -- and even more accessible -- authentic effort, courage and inner-strength are what help you adapt the "cant's," "don'ts" and "won'ts" into, "can," "did" and "will."
+These aids have helped me cope with impaired mobility and the psychological impact it has on my well-being.
+Although Adaptive Athletic equipment has become more advanced and more accessible, authentic effort, courage, and inner strength are what help you change the "can'ts," "don'ts," and "won'ts" into, "can," "did," and "will."